-Enbridge would need about 60 provincial permits in order to execute their plan – that gives Premier Clark a lot of leverage.
+Enbridge would need 60 provincial permits in order to start construction.
+That gives Premier Clark a lot of leverage.

 Premier Clark was elected on a platform that included a promise to stand up for B.C. against risky oil tanker projects.
-So the question is: will Premier Clark stand up for B.C. or will she cave to pressure from Ottawa, Alberta and Big Oil?
+So the question is: will Premier Clark keep her promise or will she cave to pressure from Ottawa, Alberta and Big Oil?

 Our plan is audacious and we’ll need some serious political muscle to pull it off.
 That means having dedicated people on every street corner, in every coffee shop, at every community event.

 If enough British Columbians pledge to stand up for B.C., it will be politically untenable for Premier Clark not to stand up for our province.
 Let’s build real community power and assert our democratic right to make this decision.
 We can do this.